 The complaint form may also be found at: https://ocrportal.hhs.gov/ocr/smartscreen/main.jsf

-In signing this HIPAA Patient Acknowledgement form, you acknowledge and authorize, that you hold harmless this Healthcare Facility, Noble Cosmetic Surgery, Dr. Patrick C. Obasi, MD, FACS, its employees and agents for any and all liability (including but not limited to negligence) arising out of or occurring from this authorization.
-I understand that my records may be subject to re-disclosure by recipient(s) and unprotected by federal or state law; that this authorization remains effective until this Healthcare Facility is in actual receipt of a signed revocation or until the records retention period required under federal and state law has expired and the records have been destroyed; that I have the right to revoke this authorization at any time, provided I do so in writing; that I have been given the opportunity to ask question; that I have received a copy of the signed authorization; that I may inspect a copy of my PHI to be used or disclosed under this authorization; that this Healthcare Facility has not conditioned provision of services to or treatment of me upon receipt of this signed authorization; and that I may refuse to sign this authorization.
-A copy of this signed, dated Authorization shall be as effective as the original.
+In signing this HIPAA Patient Acknowledgement form, you acknowledge and authorize that you hold harmless this Healthcare Facility, Noble Cosmetic Surgery, Dr. Patrick C. Obasi, MD, FACS, FAACS, its employees, and agents for any and all liability (including but not limited to negligence) arising out of or occurring from this authorization.
+I understand that my records may be subject to re-disclosure by the recipient(s) and unprotected by federal or state law; that this authorization remains effective until this Healthcare Facility is in actual receipt of a signed revocation or until the records retention period required under federal and state law has expired, and the records have been destroyed; that I have the right to revoke this authorization at any time, provided I do so in writing; that I have been given the opportunity to ask a question; that I have received a copy of the signed authorization; that I may inspect a copy of my PHI to be used or disclosed under this authorization; that this Healthcare Facility has not conditioned provision of services to or treatment of me upon receipt of this signed authorization; and that I may refuse to sign this authorization.
+A copy of this signed, dated authorization shall be as effective as the original.

 Consent to release Protected Health Information (PHI)

-I understand that in order to disclose my PHI, Noble Cosmetic Surgery, must have my consent, therefore, I authorize Noble Cosmetic Surgery to disclose my PHI as described in the above forms, to the recipients listed below:
+I understand that in order to disclose my PHI, Noble Cosmetic Surgery, must have my consent.
+Therefore, I authorize Noble Cosmetic Surgery to disclose my PHI as described in the above forms, to the recipients listed below:

 Description of the information to be disclosed (check all that apply)